nightwarriorftw/QuizApi/README.md

 - [License](#lock-license)

 ## :beginner: About
-Create and host quizes with the QuizApi (rest api).
+An API that helps you to host quizes online

-- Question types are MCQ and open text
+- Question can be of types - MCQ and open text
-- Question will have a text + image
+- Question can have a text + image
-- User should be able to see list of quizzes (both live and past and upcoming)
+- User can see list of quizzes (both live and past and upcoming)
-- User should be able to attempt quizzes
+- User can attempt quizzes

 ## :zap: Usage